Gizmo3030/VM-Tool-Server-For-AI/README.md

 uvicorn vm_update_tool_server:app --host 0.0.0.0 --port 8000
 ```

+Or use the provided VS Code debug configuration (see `.vscode/launch.json`):

+- The server will use the `TOOL_SERVER_HOST` environment variable for the host IP.

 *   `--host 0.0.0.0`: Makes the server accessible from any network interface.
 *   `--port 8000`: Runs the server on port 8000.
 *   For development, you can add `--reload` to automatically restart on code changes.
 Remove it for production.